The power of the unknown citation - Case study based on Nintendo vs iLife. Updated Jan 2018.

 The resulting query looks like this :

-wWth the top 10 listed results (we can list up to 2000) looking like this:
+With the top 10 listed results (we can list up to 2000) found at this interactive link here.

-Number 3 in the list is EP0816986 - which was the patent used to invalidate the iLife patent.
+Number 10 in the list is EP0816986 - which was the Hitachi patent used to invalidate the iLife patent.

 # if the default setting of US patents had been used instead, the 3rd ranked patent would have been US6571193 - which is in the same patent family as EP0816986, but published later.
 Regardless, you would have ended up with EP0816986 as prior art for the iLife patent.